-Untamed, Unchained is a brief but intense listen and is truly music that reflects and captures the volatile times in which we find ourselves in, only sharpening the group’s message of pan-Indigenous unification, pro-Chicano philosophy and broader message of pro-Indigenous empowerment spanning across the Indigenous diaspora of recognized and tribe-less peoples alike.
-If Untamed Unchained does have a weakness, it’s only fault is its reliance of previously used production from other artists at times.
-While this doesn’t water down or devalue the lyrical content of these tracks; inevitably it draws comparisons in the listeners heads to that of the originals which were made iconic in years prior.
-However, this is small, insignificant detail seeing how it’s not uncommon for mixtapes to use other artist’s production, and is more than made up by the project’s lyrical content and the original production that is utilized evenly throughout the mixtape.
-Untamed Unchained, is not only a solid sophomore effort from Kozmik Force, but more than ample proof that the group has only bare begun to tap infinite amounts of potential in a budding, promising performance career.
+Untamed Unchained is a brief but intense listen and is truly music that reflects and captures the volatile times in which we find ourselves in, only sharpening the group’s message of pan-Indigenous unification, pro-Chicano philosophy and broader message of pro-Indigenous empowerment spanning across the Indigenous diaspora of recognized and tribe-less peoples alike.
+If Untamed Unchained does have a weakness, it’s only fault is its reliance on previously used production from other artists at times.
+While this doesn’t water down or devalue the lyrical content of these tracks; inevitably it draws comparisons in the listeners’ heads to that of the originals which were made iconic in years prior.
+However, this is small, insignificant detail seeing how it’s not uncommon for mix tapes to use other artist’s production, and is more than made up by the project’s lyrical content and the original production that is utilized evenly throughout the mixtape.
+Untamed Unchained is not only a solid sophomore effort from Kozmik Force but, more than ample proof that the group has only bare begun to tap infinite amounts of potential in a budding, promising performance career.
 Kozmik Force’s steady ascent in the underground circuit also signals the potential of new horizons for Chicano/Mexican-American Hip-Hop artists at large.
 While a few select artists in early 90’s such as Aztlán Underground, Aztec Tribe, Kid Frost and to a lesser extent Proper Dos utilized their music to convey socially conscious messages in Chicano rap; the sub-genre has unfortunately for the most part been regulated to shallow stereotypes and dated, two dimensional trappings of gang culture and other gangsta rap cliches.
-However, as both Jag and Threat have shown, the underground success of Kozmik Force proves that not only is there a legitimate and viable appetite for revolutionary, socially conscious Chicano rap, but that artists are more capable of tapping into brand new demographic awakened in light of continuous political and social attacks on Mexican-Americans and their immigrant family members waged by conservative right wing politicians and political opportunists who seek political currency by demonizing these respective communities.
-Jagwar and Threat have managed to capture the fire and raw anger of the streets like that of their musical predecessors such as Kid Frost, Proper Dos and Brownside; while conversely maintaining the political, militant discipline and intellectual pedagogy championed by the likes of Public Enemy, Dead Prez and Immortal Technique.
+However, as both Jag and Threat have shown, the underground success of Kozmik Force proves that not only is there a legitimate and viable appetite for revolutionary, socially conscious Chicano rap, but that artists are more capable of tapping into brand new demographic awakened in light of continuous political and social attacks on Mexican-Americans and their immigrant family members waged by conservative right-wing politicians and political opportunists who seek political currency by demonizing these respective communities.
+Jaguar and Threat have managed to capture the fire and raw anger of the streets like that of their musical predecessors such as Kid Frost, Proper Dos, and Brownside; while conversely maintaining the political, militant discipline and intellectual pedagogy championed by the likes of Public Enemy, Dead Prez and Immortal Technique.
 What comes about is a unique combination seldom heard in Chicano rap or even broader West Coast Hip-Hop in general; which is a socially conscious, street centric, no holds barred, militant Hip-Hop group which refuses to be subservient and remains Untamed and Unchained.
-There are plenty of Chicano artists, countless conscious emcees and even other Indigenous Hip-Hop artists but, there is only one Kozmik Force.
-It is hopeful that we will be hearing more from Kozmik Force in the near future and for many years to come.
+There are plenty of Chicano artists, countless conscious emcees, and even other Indigenous Hip-Hop artists but, there is only one Kozmik Force.
+It is hopeful that we will be hearing more from the duo both in the near future and for many years to come.